Solute transport due to Periodic Loading in a Soft Porous Material: Solute transport and mixing

-where the subscript (``$\mathrm{vf}$'') stands for ``very fast".
 Equation~\eqref{veryfast} suggests that, in this regime, the amplitude of the Darcy flux decays exponentially with distance from the left boundary and with $T^{-1/2}$.
-Based on this solution, we reformulate equation \eqref{delta-estimate-sl} to include localisation:
+Based on this solution, we reformulate equation \eqref{delta-estimate-sl} to include this exponential localisation in the magnitude of the dispersive flux:

-Figure~\ref{fig:overA} shows that $\delta_\mathrm{est}$ captures the qualitative trends observed for $\delta$ in figure~\ref{fig:delta-chi-maps}, with the central peak that is however larger and slightly shifted compared to the one observed for $\delta$.
-We do not expect strong quantitative agreement because this estimate ignores the details of the spatial variation in the dispersive flux, which decreases linearly from left to right even for slow loading, and also the oscillatory nature of the flow.
+where $f\left(\frac{\barphi}{\phi_{f,0}} ,\mathrm{Pe}^{-1}\right)$ is as defined in equation~\eqref{function_phi_pe}.
+Figure~\ref{fig:overA} shows that $\delta_\mathrm{est}$ captures the qualitative trends observed for $\delta$ in figure~\ref{fig:delta-chi-maps} (for which we report the maxima for a direct comparison), with the central peak that is however lower and slightly shifted compared to the one observed for $\delta$.
+We do not expect strong quantitative agreement because this estimate ignores the details of the spatial variation in the dispersive flux, which decreases linearly from left to right even for slow loading, as well as the oscillatory nature of the flow, and, most importantly, is based on an analytical solution that is only valid for small deformations and in the very-fast-loading region of the parameter space.

 Hence, figures~\ref{fig:delta-chi-maps}--\ref{fig:overA} highlight two competing mechanisms: progressively faster loading enhances dispersion by promoting large dispersive fluxes in general, but also progressively localises the flow and deformation near the left boundary, suppressing the flux (and thus dispersion) in the interior.
-The competition between these two behaviours is the origin of the local maximum in $\delta$ and $\chi$ with $T$.
+The competition between these two behaviours is the origin of the local maximum in $\delta$ and $\chi$ with $T$ and is qualitatively captured by the estimated travel distance $\delta_\mathrm{est}$.